 | Dementia Friendly Parishes around the Yealm - Delamore Supported Charity 2026Each year Delamore Arts selects a charity towards which proceeds from sales at the month-long May annual exhibition are committed.
-In 2026 the chosen charity is Dementia Friendly Parishes around the Yealm Patron Angela Rippon CBE Charity Number 1180354 A diagnosis of dementia can be frightening and isolating but this unique local charity stays with families throughout their dementia journey and beyond.
+In 2026 the chosen charity is Dementia Friendly Parishes around the Yealm Patron Angela Rippon CBE and David Fitzgerald Charity Number 1180354 A diagnosis of dementia can be frightening and isolating but this unique local charity stays with families throughout their dementia journey and beyond.
 The charity provides one to one support and runs popular relaxed and stress-free groups and activities, open to all, making it possible for people to continue doing the things they loved and even making new friends.
 Since the charity started in 2012 it has supported over 300 families in five villages around the River Yealm.
 However its reach and influence stretches much further helping neighbouring and outlying communities to become dementia friendly.
 Local businesses, organisations and clubs are encouraged to think differently about the way they provide their services to better welcome and support people and families living with dementia.
 This unique community-based approach is transforming lives and the charity is recognised nationally as offering some of the best practical help to people living with dementia and their families.
 We can’t change the person living with dementia, but we can change the experience they have in their community

 Dementia Friendly Parishes around the Yealm 20th February 2026 |